2026-03-08 | guide, inspections, violations, how-to

 The Comments Are the Report

 Two restaurants both get a Code 38.
-One because an inspector saw a fruit fly near a floor drain.
-The other because there were roach egg casings in the food prep area.
+One: a fruit fly near a drain.
+The other: roach egg casings in the food prep area.
 Same code.
-Not the same restaurant.
-Not the same problem.
+Different universe.

 The narrative section of an inspection report provides context that coded violations alone cannot convey.